 Change up this week’s Sunday brunch with this delicious, tangy twist on a classic recipe.
 The key lime poppy seed muffins muffins are soft and full of flavor, and the lime glaze on top is SO GOOD.
 DO NOT skip this step!

 - ¾ cups sugar

 - ½ teaspoon salt

-- In a medium bowl, mix together the flour, cinnamon, cayenne, nutmeg, salt and baking powder.
+- In a large bowl, mix together the flour, sugar, baking powder, baking soda, salt and poppy seeds.

 - Whisk yogurt, zest, and eggs together until smooth in a separate bowl.
 Mix into flour mixture until just combined and then fold in melted butter.
 Do not overmix.